-Try this meditation for about 20 minutes to begin with:
+Try this meditation for about 15 minutes to begin with:

 2. Turn Toward Fear: To the protective ego, emotional pain feels like, “I am not going to survive....I might even die from this pain.”
 Instead of vacating your body in fear and avoidance, move toward your emotion with your whole heart.
 How is this emotion expressing in your body now?
 Do a body scan and gently touch the places in your body that hurt.
 Move your hands toward the pain in your body with love.
 It is also very helpful to tenderly say, "I love you" to each place that hurts.

 3. Don't Try to Change Anything: Move in the direction of your emotional heaviness with curiosity.
 Breathe into your sensations even as they are discomforting.
 If you are kind to your emotions, they will eventually share a longing or need.
-They might even say, "I long to be loved as I am."
+Your emotions might even say, "I long to be loved as I am."
 In the process of surrender, we do not attempt to change our emotions at all.
 We observe them and allow them to reveal their longings.

 5. Wait Until You Feel Good: If an emotion feels trapped in your body and is not moving, breathe your emotion out into the room.
 Give your emotions more space to transform.
 Let your emotion be in and all around you.
-When the good feeling finally emerges through this constant state of loving surrender, enjoy it for as long as you can.
+When the good feeling finally emerges through this state of loving surrender, enjoy it for as long as you can.
 You have earned it!